stevebrownlee/classroom-arrays/Part 2: The Hairy Potter.md

 "Adelaide"
 ```

+## Your Topics of Study

+While you learn JavaScript, there are many topics that you will cover.

+* Variables
+* Loops
+* Arrays
+* Functions
+* Objects
+* M

 ## Ah..
 Push It

 There is a classic hip hop song from the 1980's that I always think of when I want to add a new value to an array.
 You have already seen that an array has a `.length` property.
 Arrays also have a method on then named `.push()`.
 That method lets you add a new value as the last item in the array.